cmagnuson0489/cmagnuson0489/README.md

 -   Hello, I am Chris.
 I love to code and work on new projects in my free time.
 I am interested in Software Engineering roles in Southern California as well as the     West Coast and Texas as well as Remote positions.
 I am interested in working on new and exciting projects and learning new things.
 My core programming   languages are Java, C++ and C# and I have been programming in these languages for close to three years.
 - 👨‍💻 I am also currently learning Python, AWS, JavaScript and working on projects involving MicroServices.
 - 👨‍💻  am looking to collaborate on open source projects, startup opportunities, or passion projects.
-- 🚀 I am currently practicing my Data Structures and Algorithm skills on Leetcode
+- 🚀 I am currently practicing my Data Structures and Algorithm skills on Leetcode.
 - 📫 You can reach me at cmagnuson0489@gmail.com